AshkanArabim/news-briefer/README.md

   - to only start / stop a specific service (e.g. tts, llm, db), just append `service=<service>`
 - Open http://localhost:3000 in your browser.

+### Configuration
+All user configuration (stuff like ports, models, etc.) is found under `.env.prod`.
+The goal is to keep this setup so configuration is simple.

+For more information on configuring each part of the system, refer to the `README.md` file under each component's directory.

 ### Common issues
 - `ERR_BLOCKED_BY_CLIENT` in development mode
   - Solution: Disable your adblocker